On the Activity of Programming

 From that moment on, for programming assignments, it so happened that I joined groups where I restricted myself to administrative tasks like writing the report.
 I remember about an assignment in C where we had to write a simple in-memory database for a wine store.
 I was very impressed by the code written by my group mates, I thought again: “I could never have written anything like this, not even contributed!”

-So basically I spent my education years in computer science avoiding programming and succeeding at it pretty well.
+So basically I spent my education years in computer science avoiding programming and succeeding pretty well.

 Practice — a different angle